GabiDragh/GabiDragh/README.md

 # 👋 Hey!
 Thanks for stopping by!
 #### I am Gabi, a Front-End Developer <img src="https://img.shields.io/badge/Edx-193A3E?style=for-the-badge&logo=edx&logoColor=white" /> Bootcamp graduate.
-I am currently learning WebGl and Three.js and find it fascinating.
+On a fascinating journey to learning WebGl and Three.js.
+Currently working with next.js and typescript -> totally hooked!
 Also trying to figure out WordPress website restructuring and updating, which is definitely not exciting and fascinating.
+LE: Had to drop it, not my gig.

 ![SoExcited~GIF](https://github.com/GabiDragh/GabiDragh/assets/151403269/62d5ea17-4d2b-451a-808a-f41e92cfb35e)